 More importantly for teaching practice, event representation directly relates to teachers’ decision to act in a given situation.
 The elaborate knowledge scripts of expert teachers make it possible for them to respond to classroom situations either predictive/proactive or aware/reactive manner that is rooted in their familiarity with typical events.
-A predictive response is based on the perception of precursors, i.e. the signals perceived fbefore an event has escalated into a full-blown disruptive situation demanding the full attention and resources of the teacher.
+A predictive response is based on the perception of precursors, i.e., the signals perceived before an event has escalated into a full-blown disruptive situation demanding the full attention and resources of the teacher.
 Being predictive relies on the detection of nuanced, contextualized cues characterizing the early stages of an event.
 Rapid detection allows time to be proactive towards preventing the escalation of a problem.
 A reactive response can take into account these precursors, but differs from a predictive response in that it involves reacting to an event that has become pedagogically problematic in real-time, as opposed to an event which is only potentially problematic.
 When experts react to classroom events, enabling conditions have been foreseen and perceived as a familiar type of situation, and the decision to act is a reaction to this predictive perceptual awareness.

 Unable to dip into the well of knowledge informing experts’ decisions to act, novices’ decisional options are more limited.
 As explained earlier, novices’ event perception is hindered, as they have yet to accumulate a store of relational knowledge linking situational signals and events.
 Novices are either aware of a problem (likely an overt disruption) that demands their attention, or they are blissfully unaware of such an event.
-This means they may overlook information that experts account for, constraining their ability to decide on appropriate/suitable actions to take.
+This means that they may overlook information that experts account for, constraining their ability to decide on appropriate/suitable actions to take.
 They may ignore an event and its consequences because they are unable to interpret its meaning, or because the situation is precarious, and decisions to act are riddled with uncertainty.
 Or, alternatively, they may perceive an event and decide to react to the situation, engaging existing scripts.

-The influence of classroom management scripts and expertise on teachers’ awareness of classroom events and situations
+The Influence of Classroom Management Scripts and Expertise on Teachers’ Awareness of Classroom Events and Situations

-While Figure 2 shows how novice and expert teachers differ in terms of the structure and activation of classroom management scripts, Figure 3 depicts how classroom management scripts influence teachers´ visual perception, situational awareness, mode of cognition, and event representation.
+While Fig. 2 shows how novice and expert teachers differ in terms of the structure and activation of classroom management scripts, Fig. 3 depicts how classroom management scripts influence teachers’ visual perception, situational awareness, mode of cognition, and event representation.

 A teacher’s awareness of classroom situations is a powerful cognitive tool for interpreting classroom events and managing classroom interactions.
 Kounin (1970) coined the term withitness to describe teachers’ ability to maintain and communicate an awareness of what is happening in the classroom at any given moment.
-Withitness captures the skill through which teachers process and handle classroom situations, underlining two important dimensions to teachers’ classroom perception: 1) what the teacher sees and hears – scanning and monitoring the classroom to perceive valuable information for understanding and interpreting what is happening , and 2) what the teacher does in a situation – deciding to act in ways which sustain learning and convey an astute understanding of unfolding events to the students.
+Withitness captures the skill through which teachers process and handle classroom situations, underlining two important dimensions to teachers’ classroom perception: (1) what the teacher sees and hears—scanning and monitoring the classroom to perceive valuable information for understanding and interpreting what is happening; and (2) what the teacher does in a situation—deciding to act in ways which sustain learning and convey an astute understanding of unfolding events to the students.
 But how do teachers pull off this cognitive feat that amounts to withitness?